 Beware of Misinformation!
 Many of us are passing around misinformation on social media and text messages.
 This may be well-intentioned, but beware any information without references is totally suspect and may hurt you and others!

 Costa Rica immigration offices have reopened services in a limited fashion, by appointment only.
 CRIE can assist you in preparing new residency applications.
 Additionally, there are some services that we can provide at CRIE as of this writing, including:

 - CCSS registration

 - Criminal record checks from USA and Canada

 - Renewals of most residencies

-- Legal services through our network of affiliated attorneys and public notaries
+- Legal services through our network of independent attorneys and public notaries